ARM-software/psa-api/doc/crypto/api/keys/policy.rst

         .. versionadded:: 1.1

-    This flag is required to use the key for verification in a key-derivation operation.
+    This cryptographic-operation usage flag is required to use the key for verification in a key-derivation operation.

     This flag must be present on keys used with `psa_key_derivation_verify_key()`.